 - Another 16% attended due to their suspicion of having symptoms,

 - Another 14% attended due to their significant others’ influence.

 - Another 10% who attended did not show any consistent pattern.

 - 17% did not attend.

-However, moving beyond the above findings, Godfrey Hochbaum in the article named, ” Why people seek diagnostic X rays?” published in the Public Health Reports in 1956 demonstrated how the participants’ beliefs/perceptions interfered in translating awareness into actions.
+However, moving beyond the above findings, Godfrey Hochbaum in the article named, ” Why people seek diagnostic X-rays?” published in the Public Health Reports in 1956 demonstrated how the participants’ beliefs/perceptions interfered with translating awareness into actions.
 I am highlighting here two important beliefs/perceptions: susceptibility and usefulness.

 Group 1: Those who perceived that they were susceptible.